 - Greg Lansing (Indiana State)

-- Lansing’s tenure in Terre Haute has been on a downward trajectory for several years and the coach has been a regular on this list.
-In March 2017, Indiana State cancelled the “rollover term” in Lansing’s contract – eliminating what had been an automatic annual one-year extension – but have not cut ties with him just yet.
-Win totals have improved slightly in each of the last two seasons, but this is a program that won 23 games back in 2014 with Lansing at the helm.
-Wichita State’s departure left a hole at the top of the MVC last year, but a young Sycamores squad failed to capitalize.
-However, almost all of their scorers are back this year and Lansing’s contract is financially guaranteed through 2021, so even a modest year over year improvement might be enough to keep AD Sherard Clinkscales from making a change.
+- Lansing’s tenure in Terre Haute had been on a downward trajectory for several years and the coach has been a regular on this list but last year’s team showed improvement, going 18-12 (11-7, tied for 3rd in the MVC).
+Back in March 2017, Indiana State cancelled the “rollover term” in Lansing’s contract – eliminating what had been an automatic annual one-year extension – but have not cut ties with him yet.
+This is a program that won 23 games back in 2014 with Lansing at the helm, but has been mediocre at best in the years since.
+The Sycamores return four of their five top scorers but Lansing’s contract is only financially guaranteed through 2021, so he will definitely be coaching for his job this season.

 - Mark Turgeon (Maryland)

 - The Terps have been good under Turgeon – but not great – and that is precisely the reason why he continues to land on our list.
 Consistent 20-win seasons and NCAA berths will fly at a lot of schools, but Maryland is a place where players, fans and alums want more.
-Much more.
-Last year’s Terps limped back into the NCAA Tournament after getting bounced by 13-seed Nebraska in the Big Ten Tournament, then failed yet again to get out of the first weekend.
-They have just one Sweet 16 appearance in eight seasons under Turgeon and the fans are underwhelmed (to put it nicely) by his tenure as a whole.
+Last year’s Terps finally got over the hump, limping to the Big Ten finish line to hang on to a share of the regular season title, but Anthony Cowan (graduated) and Jalen Smith (NBA) are gone and this year’s team is going to look a lot different.
+Turgeon certainly silenced some critics, but we will never know what last year’s team was capable of in the NCAA Tournament.
+Not sure if that is a good or bad thing for their head coach.